We’re here to help.

 Outside Scholarships and Resources

 If you receive a scholarship or other outside offer that was not previously considered in the determination of your financial aid offer, you must, according to federal regulations, notify Student Financial Services.
+Students can do this through the Financial Services tab of the MyWellesley portal, [Report Outside Scholarships] link.
 Unless specifically stated in the sponsorship letter, all outside scholarships will be evenly applied to the fall and spring semesters.

 Federal and Institutional Student Loans: Student loans offered by Wellesley College provide low-interest loans to assist students in paying their educational expenses.
 Please review our student loans options to find more information regarding eligibility, interest rates, and maximum loan amounts.
 Contact Student Financial Services with any loan related questions or if you wish to borrow additional loans.